 Jaw surgery also is an option, although this is extremely rare and occurs in less than 1 percent of all cases of TMJ disorder.

-Most neuromuscular dentists prefer to use oral appliance therapy.
+Most physiological dentists prefer to use oral appliance therapy.
 This entails supplying the patient with a custom-made oral appliance that is made of high-quality materials and constructed from impressions of your mouth to ensure a snug, secure, and comfortable fit.
 When worn, this oral appliance gently guides the jaw into its preferred alignment, alleviating the stress on the temporomandibular joint and then resolving any other symptoms—including pain.

 If I have TMJ, will it go away on its own?